Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 \subsubsection{Interaction effects}

 We then analyzed whether the randomized and counterbalanced assignment of the order of conditions to the participants was successful in that the data does not show interaction effects between the condition responses and the order of the condition.
-To do that, we consider our study to have two independent variables: one within-subjects variable (i.e., repeated measure) and one between-subjects variable.
-The type of \emph{behavior generation} is the within-subjects variable.
-It consists of the two conditions \COND{balanced-REA} and \COND{ADA}~(cf.~\ref{sec:study:condition}).
-The between-subjects variable is the order of how conditions were presented to the participants.
-An analysis of variances~(ANOVA) is commonly used for investigating interaction effects, i.e., effects that show that the order of the conditions influences the responses of participants to a condition.

-\autoref{tab:study:ANOVA} shows the results of a non-parametric ANOVA-type test~\citep{NoguchiGelEtAl-12}\footnote{For computing the ANOVA-type test we used the \texttt{R} package \texttt{nparLD}.
-As the study can be considered as having one within-subjects variable (condition) and one between-subjects variable (order), it can be expressed as F1-LD-F1 Model.
-The \texttt{nparLD} package offers the function \texttt{f1.ld.f1()} for computing such models.}.
-They reveal the likability for an interaction between the conditions and their order.
+An analysis of variances~(ANOVA) is commonly used for investigating interaction effects.
+Following our above argumentation for employing non-parametric tests, we use a non-parametric ANOVA-type test~\citep{NoguchiGelEtAl-12}.
+For computing the ANOVA-type test we used the \texttt{R} package \texttt{nparLD}.
+The study can be expressed as F1-LD-F1 Model with the one within-subjects variable \emph{behavior generation} (levels: \COND{balanced-REA}, \COND{ADA}) and the one between-subjects variable \emph{order} (two levels).
+The \texttt{nparLD} package offers the function \texttt{f1.ld.f1()} for computing such models. \autoref{tab:studyII:ANOVA} shows the results.
 For a 5\% significance level there is no statistical significance and there is not enough evidence for an interaction effect for any of the dimensions.

-Without the presence of interaction effects, we can safely investigate the main effects independently of their order, i.e., we can compare the responses to both conditions independently of whether the participants were exposed to, e.g., \COND{ADA}, at the beginning of the experiment or at the end.
+The randomized but counterbalanced ordering of conditions resulted in no evidence for interaction effects.
+Therefore, we can safely investigate the main effects independently of their order.
+This means we can use the Wilcoxon signed-rank test and compare the responses to both conditions independently of whether the participants were exposed to, e.g., \COND{ADA}, at the beginning of the experiment or at the end.